-If you do chose one of the above, you or your family can pay or donate money and have a plaque installed in some special place: mortuary, university, etc. where your loved ones can visit and remember you.
+If you do choose one of the above, you or your family can pay or donate money and have a plaque installed in some special place such as a mortuary, university, or park where your loved ones can visit and remember you.
 Or, they could just remember you on their own.
 Be kind and generous to them when you’re alive so they will want to do so when you’re not.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.